klagroix/duplicati-prometheus-exporter/README.md

 ## Known issues
 * NOTE this prometheus issue: https://github.com/prometheus/prometheus/issues/3746.
-Trying to exract a rate()/increase() with slowly changing data may be pretty inconsitent due to prometheus extrapolation.
+Trying to extract a rate()/increase() with slowly changing data may be pretty inconsitent due to prometheus extrapolation.